On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bk and Blm for l > k

-We conclude this section with a few comments related to the size of EPG representations, i.e.\ the number of horizontal and vertical grid lines used by the paths in the EPG representation.
+We conclude this section with a few comments related to the size of the grid in EPG representations, that is the number of horizontal and vertical grid lines used by the paths in the EPG representation.
 Recently this question was investigated by Biedl, Derka, Dujmovi\'c and Morin~\cite{TSmallGrid}.
 The size of the $B_{3}^{m}$-EPG representation obtained by the construction in the proof of \autoref{B1SubseteqB3m} depends on the size of the $B_{1}$-EPG representation of the graph; in the worst case the constructed $B_{3}^{m}$-EPG representation uses twice as many horizontal grid lines and twice as many vertical grid line as compared to the original $B_{1}$-EPG representation and an additional horizontal and vertical grid line for every vertex.
-This gives rise to the natural question whether the construction given in the proof of \autoref{B1SubseteqB3m} is best possible with respect to the size.
+This gives rise to the natural question whether the construction given in the proof of \autoref{B1SubseteqB3m} is the best possible with respect to the size of the grid.
 Currently we cannot answer this question.

-On the other hand it would be of benefit to start with a \emph{small} $B_{1}$-EPG representation.
-So another natural question is to find the smallest possible $B_1$-EPG representation of a $B_1$-EPG graph.
-In the small EPG representations dealt with in \cite{TSmallGrid} no fixed number of bends is considered and the last question is also open.
+When considering the dependency of the grid size of the $B_{3}^{m}$-EPG representation on the grid size of the starting $B_{1}$-EPG representation in the construction given in \cite{TSmallGrid}, another natural question arises.
+What is the smallest possible size of the grid in a $B_1$-EPG representation of a $B_1$-EPG graph?
+In the small EPG representations dealt with in \cite{TSmallGrid} no fixed number of bends is considered, so the question above is also open.